Package 'RMallow'

 Description

-Fits the Mallows' model to ranking data.
-Data can be partially or fully-ranked.
+Fits the Mallows' model to ranking data using an EM algorithm.
+Data can be partially or fully-ranked, with or without ties.

 Details